Arcadia Unified School District: Schools

-First Avenue Middle School

 Foothills Middle School

 Feeder elementary schools to this student body population of 764 are primarily Highland Oaks Elementary and Hugo Reid Elementary.

 Academic performance

 For 2012–2013, Foothills attained an API of 977.
 More than 90% of students scored in the advanced proficient category for English and Language Arts, Math, and Science.
 In the 2007–2008 school year, Foothills Middle School scored second in terms of API in all of the public school systems in California and was the 7th best middle school in California.

 Improvement works

 In the summer of 2006, the city passed Measure I, a school bond measure.
 A portion of the collected revenues will fund improvements at Foothills Middle School, which include converting classrooms to science labs, expanding the music building, upgrading the multipurpose room, the library, and the computer lab facilities.
 However, construction was not able to start because an inspection test revealed that the school was built on a large fault.
 Remodeling, however, will continue.